-Hello.
-I live in a simple but light- and plant-filled 6th-floor flat in Woodstock, Cape Town.
-The view of the neighbourhood, Devil’s Peak and Table Mountain from my writing table is magnificent and steals my breath countless times a day.
-I’ve lived here since February 2014.
+I've lived in a simple but light- and plant-filled 6th-floor flat in Woodstock, Cape Town since the beginning of 2014.
+The view of the neighbourhood, Devil’s Peak and Table Mountain from my writing table is my constant companion as both my and the city's moods change in a heartbeat.

-From my seagull 's eye view, I watch as the suburb grapples - in stops and starts - with an uneasy process of gentrification.
+From my seagull 's eye view, I watch as the suburb (which I at first had a love-hate relationship with) grapples - in stops and starts - with an uneasy process of gentrification.
 Cape Town city centre is at most a 3km walk, cycle or minibus-taxi ride away.

-In December 2013, I gave up my motor car.
-At first, the idea thereof shocked my system (nothing wrong with system shocks of course), but I’ve realised that, mostly on foot, I’m able to honestly connect with my city and to truly see, smell and hear it devoid of the hideously deceitful and alienating ‘photo-shopping’ out of 'ugly' reality (of poverty and inequality) of the tourism brochures and websites.
-The reality of Cape Town, with its massive socioeconomic chasms between have-nots and haves, of the worst in the world, is always grim but sometimes, only sometimes, grim and beautiful simultaneously.
+In December 2013, after a dramatic car accident I gave up my life-long notion of owning a motor car.
+At first, that very idea was a shock to my system.
+However, I’ve realised that, mostly on foot, I’m able to connect honestly with my environment, my city.
+I've been enabled to truly see, smell and hear it devoid of the hideously deceitful and alienating ‘photo-shopping’ out of 'ugly' reality (of poverty and inequality) of the tourism brochures and websites.
+The reality of Cape Town, with its massive socioeconomic chasms between have-nots and haves, of the severest in the world, is always grim but sometimes, only sometimes, both grim and beautiful simultaneously.

-As a university journalism lecturer and a note-taking flâneur, I am beginning a process of working out how to place the reality of my neighbourhood and city, also climate change, firmly on an 'agenda' via my words and photos.
+As a journalism lecturer at a local university, also a post-grad student at another one, and a note-taking flâneur, I am beginning a process of working out how to place the reality of my neighbourhood and city, also climate change, firmly on an 'agenda' via my words and photos.